Your Covent Garden & Holborn 24 Hour Guide

 After that, if your waistline can still take it, you can hit some of the cooler clothes shops in town – Rokit for vintage, second hand duds, or Orla Keily/Blackout II/ Paul Smith for something fancier.
 If you have company of the right variety, you might want to drop into Coco De Mer too.

-Time to take a well-earned breather and head to The Delauney for a coffee and a Viennese pastry.
+Time to take a well-earned breather from your Covent Garden & Holborn 24 hour bonanza, and head to The Delauney for a coffee and a Viennese pastry.
 If you fancy, you’re a stones throw from the National Gallery and the National Portrait Gallery, so consider popping in for a quick dose of magisterial beauty.
 If you’re into something more modern, Atomica Gallery has you covered.

 By this point, you’re probably wondering when you’re going to end up at Gordon’s, the best wine bar in the city.
 Well, the answer is now.
 And just when you thought nothing could be more atmospheric than its candelit, cave-like ambiance, you end up at St. Martin’s in the Field, where you have all of that, plus live orchestral music.